crynom/crynom.github.io/index.md

-# My Econ and Data Analysis Blog
+# My Econ and Data Science Blog

 ## This page is currently under development because I have no experience with web development